jmrphy/media_civil_war/media_civil_war.md

 political scientists often conceptualize mass media technologies as instruments which increase the state's "soft power" to induce loyalty and symbolic attachments [@Keohane:1998hj; @Nye:1990hsa, 168-169; @nye2004soft, 47-48].
-Issuing from this perspective, one article from a recent issue of *International Organization* argues that precisely by increasing the state's communicative power, mass media deter potential insurgencies and therefore decrease the probability of civil war onset [@Camber:2013ul].
+Issuing from this perspective, one recent article argues that by increasing the state's communicative power, mass media deter potential insurgencies and therefore decrease the probability of civil war onset [@Camber:2013ul].

 According to Warren, technologies such as televisions, radios, and newspapers decrease the probability of civil war onset because they